 As part of the European Covenant of Mayors movement, cities and towns are taking climate and energy action to secure a better future for their citizens

 The Covenant of Mayors gathers local governments all of sizes and from all countries around three main objectives:

 The European Commission created the first Covenant of Mayors Office in Europe in 2008, following the adoption of the 2020 EU Climate and Energy Package.
-The movement today counts over 8,800 signatories.
-In Europe, more than 230 million invididuals live in a city which is a signatory to the Covenant of Mayors.
+As of June 2020, the movement counts over 10, 000 signatories and in Europe, 320 million citizens live in a city which is a signatory to the Covenant of Mayors.

 Signatory local governments commit to submit, within two years after formal approval by the local council, a Sustainable Energy and Climate Action Plan (SECAP) which specifies the actions they will undertake to reach their objectives.
 The local governments are asked to report on their progress every two year.

 Thanks to the Covenant of Mayors, signatories benefit not only from the experience of thousands of other cities but also from a community of stakeholders that are supporting them in designing and delivering their energy and climate actions.
 Provinces, regions, energy agencies, associations… are joining the movement as Coordinators or Supporters to this purpose.

 Since the very beginning, Energy Cities has been leading the Covenant of Mayors – Europe Office (created in 2008) and the Covenant of Mayors – Eastern Europe and South Caucasus Office (2011).

 Energy Cities is also one of the official Covenant of Mayors Supporters.
 As such, Energy Cities has been encouraging its member cities to join the movement and demonstrating their key role in reaching the EU energy and climate objectives.

 Initiative launched and financed by the European Commission